Leo Tolstoy

 — Bismarck

 The faster a human being moves towards infinite perfection, irrespective of the step on which he is currently at, the better he is.
-And the speed of the movement always depends on the degree of satisfaction or dissatisfaction with oneself.
+And the speed of the movement always depends on the degree of one’s satisfaction or dissatisfaction with oneself.